 Wireless AP.
 Indicates whether the radio feature of the router is enabled.
-If this feature is not enabled, the 2.4 GHz and 5 GHz LEDs on the front panel are off.
+If this feature is not enabled, the Wireless LED on the front panel is off.

 Broadcast Name.
 Indicates whether the router is broadcasting its SSID.

 Wireless Isolation.
 Select this check box only if you want to prevent wireless connections to the router.